brian-rose/bbot-test/README.md

 ## Steps to execute the notebook via Binder from local command line using BinderBot

-Run these steps from the root of this repo:
+Make a local clone of this repo, and then run these steps from the repo root:

 ```
 mamba create --name bbot python pip click aiohttp